 b) The relatives of Chilean nationals by blood up to the second degree inclusive and those adopted by Chilean nationals.

-c) The child whose father or mother, who had been Chilean, and has lost the Chilean nationality prior to the birth of the child.
+c) A child whose father or mother, who had been a Chilean national, has lost the Chilean nationality prior to the birth of the child.

 2. Can foreigners who are underage apply for Chilean nationality?

 Yes, as long as they are over 14 years of age, have a residencia definitiva permit that has not expired, have more than five years of residence in Chile, if they have no ties, or more than two years of residence, in case they have any of the ties established in Article 85 of Law 21.325, and in both cases, have the notarized authorization of their parents or the person who takes personal care of them.